jmtt89/AndroidAppDemo/README.md

 Use this Android sample app to prove how Messangi SDK works, or add our library to your existing app following these steps.
 We use **tags** in the Github repository over key moments in the integration.

-**Required**: The latest versions of Android Studio and Git installed on your system.
+**Required**: latest version of Android Studio and Git installed on your system.

 -----
 ##Get the project